Fort De Soto Park

 - Egmont Key State Park:

-- Accessible by ferry or private boat, this nearby island offers historic ruins, beaches, and snorkeling opportunities.
+- Accessible by private boat or tour operator, this nearby island is known for historic ruins, wildlife, and attractive beach scenery.

 - Downtown St. Petersburg:

-- A short drive away, this vibrant area features museums, dining, and shopping.
+- A relatively short drive away, downtown St. Petersburg offers museums, waterfront parks, restaurants, and shopping.

 - Sunshine Skyway Bridge: